 Take for instance the industrial designer who asked himself how small children would perceive the MRI scanner he designed.
 By making the procedure an enjoyable experience he not only took away the fear many children had for the machine, but he also made the nurse’s work much more pleasant.
 Being empathetic is an invaluable asset for a product designer, as it allows you to estimate what will be valuable for the people you intend to serve.

 The easiest way to figure out what your (future) customers struggle with, is simply asking them.
-Ask them what annoys them, what troubles them and what they would like to see different.
+Ask them what annoys them, what troubles them and what they would like to see differently.
 Just asking people what they want, can give you insights you might not have gotten from thinking about it yourself.

-Of course asking your (future) client what he or she desires, is not always enough.
-In fact, asking people what they want is not nearly as straight-forward as it seems.
+Of course, asking your (future) client what he or she desires is not always enough.
+In fact, asking people what they want is not nearly as straightforward as it seems.
 Tom Kelley, founder of the famous design firm IDEO, gave a great example of this during the World Creativity Forum 2014.

 Kelley described how IDEO designers in Germany asked an old lady if she had any trouble opening her medicine bottles.
-The lady replied that in fact she did not have any problem opening the bottles.
+The lady replied that in fact, she did not have any problem opening the bottles.
 “Medicine bottles don’t give me any real trouble.”
 Less experienced designers might have left it at that…

-Luckily the IDEO-designers knew that asking people about their experiences is only the first step.
+Luckily the IDEO designers knew that asking people about their experiences is only the first step.
 They knew that to fully understand what’s going on, you should observe the situation yourself.
 And that’s what they did.

 The researchers asked the old lady “Can you show us how you open the bottle?”
 They followed the woman to the kitchen and saw, to their horror, how she opened the medicine bottle with a razor-sharp bread slicer!